xXleowXx/gitlab-charts/doc/advanced/external-mattermost.md

 Wait for the pods to run.
 Then, using the ingress host you specified in the configuration, access your Mattermost server.

-## Create an OAuth application with GitLab

-The next part of the process is setting up the GitLab SSO integration.

-To create the OAuth application to allow Mattermost to use GitLab as the authentication provider, please follow the instructions [here](https://docs.mattermost.com/deployment/sso-gitlab.html).

-Please take note of the `Application ID`, `Application Secret Key`, `User API Endpoint`, `Auth Endpoint`, and `Token Endpoint` settings, as these values will be used later.

-**Note:**

-Only the default GitLab SSO is officially supported.
-“Double SSO”, where GitLab SSO is chained to other SSO solutions, is not supported.
-It may be possible to connect
-GitLab SSO with AD, LDAP, SAML, or MFA add-ons in some cases, but because of the special logic required they’re not officially supported and are known not to work on some experiences.

 ## Deploy GitLab Helm Chart

 To deploy the GitLab Helm Chart, follow the instructions described [here](https://docs.gitlab.com/ee/install/kubernetes/gitlab_chart.html).